 The USCCA Community Forum has (4) four main categories: Training, Guns & Gear, Legal & Political and Miscellaneous.
 From there, find hundreds of different topics per category.
 The best way to find a certain topic is to use the search bar.
 Trust us, scrolling sucks, BUT one can find some interesting content/topics.
 If a topic cannot be found, create one.

-This may come as a surprise, but every single person reading this has access to this item and it would also be safe to say that every household in America uses this item on a daily basis.
-No cheating, but we want to see who can guess the item with the least amount of hints or clues.
+This may come as a surprise, but every single person reading this has access to this useful survival kit item.
+With no cheating, guess the item with the least amount of hints or clues.
 We have listed the top survival uses for this specific item below.

 Shower – By filling the item with clean water, tie it to a tree or fixture overhead.
 Take a pen or stick to poke a couple small holes to let water out.
 Can use rubber bands to temporarily close holes to preserve water.